mm-422/Projects--Legacy-App-Reverse-Engineering/conclusions.md

 Tools and techniques are only means to an end, Understanding the intent behind an application's design is the ultimate goal.
 ```
-Multiple times throughout the course of this project, the importance of understanding how an application behaves through gathering historical context and correlating that information with data gained from testing, was clearly demonstrated.
+Multiple times throughout the course of this project, the importance of understanding how an application behaves through gathering historical context and correlating that information with data gained from careful testing, was clearly demonstrated.

 Often times, RE projects start with a quick search for an "entry point", followed by simple hacks to flip a result or outcome, and then ending with a fully unlocked or unrestricted version of an application.